Are Whole Life Insurance Polices Worth The Cost?

 1) Surrender

-If your policy has built up cash value, you can cash it out, but your life insurance coverage will be immediately terminated, and your beneficiaries will not receive a death benefit.
+This means that if your policy has built up cash value, you can cash it out, but your life insurance coverage will be immediately terminated, and your beneficiaries will not receive a death benefit.

-Important note: You’ll typically owe taxes on the cash value growth (the amount your cash value has earned over the years).
+But do note that you typically owe taxes on the cash value growth (the amount your cash value has earned over the years).

 2) Paid-Up Additions (PUAs):

-Paid-up additions enable policyholders to increase their policy's death benefit and cash value without increasing their regular premium payments.
+Paid-up additions enable policyholders to increase their policy's death benefit and cash value without increasing their base premium payments.
+You can also use extra money (such as your dividends) to buy mini whole-life policies inside your main policy.

 3) Riders

 Riders are additional benefits that you can buy and add to your insurance policy.
 If applicable, riders can be customized and offer you several kinds of protection.
+But they do come with additional costs.

 Term Life Insurance = Bowl